umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Moving-From-Courier-To-Deploy/index.md

 * /bin/lesi.Collections.dll
 * /bin/NHibernate.dll

-If you have a NuGet reference to "Umbraco.Courier.Contrib", you should uninstall that and delete the
+If you have a NuGet reference to "Umbraco.Courier.Contrib", you should uninstall that and delete the related .dll from `bin` as well.

-Finally all `.courier` files found in `/data/Revision` needs to be deleted as well, as they will no longer be used. **NOTE:** Do not remove the `/data/Revision` folder itself, only the folders inside the `/data/Revision` folder - you will need this folder for Deploy as well.
+Finally all `.courier` files found in `/data/Revision` needs to be deleted as well, as they will no longer be used.

+**NOTE:** Do not remove the `/data/Revision` folder itself, only the folders inside the `/data/Revision` folder - you will need this folder for Deploy as well.

 ## 2 Adding Umbraco Deploy